chowen1/DHDRL/README.md

 Kaiwen Yu, Chonghao Zhao, Gang Wu, Geoffrey Ye Li.
 Distributed Two-tier DRL Framework for Cell-Free Network: Association, Beamforming and Power Allocation.
 2023 ICC.
 [Accpected]

-Any use of the codes should explicitly cite the aforementioned paper.
+For any use of the codes, please explicitly cite the aforementioned papers.